cynwong/MBC/assignment1/README.md

 <h4>-- Portfolio gallery - portfolio.html --</h4>
 Portfolio page created as a gallery.
 Hence, this pages only contains images and their labels.
 This page is constructed with &lt;figure&gt;, containing &lt;img&gt; for photos,and &lt;figcaption&gt; as labels.
 CSS is mainly used to achive similar look to the example given, especially &lt;figcaption&gt; elments.
 This page has a little surprise since it is too boring with a list of photos.
 Try hovering on the images.
 CSS is so cool!

-<em>Note: The same words from the examples are used here so the label may not be descriptive nor matched with its labelled photo.</em>
+<em>Note: The random captions are used here so the label are not meant to be descriptive nor matched with its photo.</em>

 Credit :: Images here are from [Pixel](https://www.pexels.com).
 Pixel provides free licence photos for various uses.
 Hence, photo credits to the photographers.